voedger/voedger-internals/server/n10n/unsubscribe.md

 ## Motivation

-As a client, I want to remove a subscription to a view from a channel, so that I stop receiving notifications when a specified view changes.
+As a client, I want to remove a subscription from an existing channel, so that I stop receiving notifications when a specified entity.

 ## Functional Design

-- The client initiates DELETE `/api/v2/apps/{owner}/{app}/workspaces/{wsid}/notifications/{channelId}/subscriptions/{pkg}.{view}`
+- The client initiates DELETE `/api/v2/apps/{owner}/{app}/notifications/{channelId}/workspaces/{wsid}/subscriptions/{entity}`
-- The subscription is removed from the channel, the client stops receiving notifications about changes in the specified view.
+- The subscription is removed from the channel, the client stops receiving notifications about changes in the specified entity.

 ### Request headers